 It is common to see restaurants and cafes boasting the words “WiFi” next to their mouthwatering tagine and couscous specials.

 Are you absorbed in the labyrinth of Fes’ old town?
-You may need to take a seat before I tell you this—Starbucks is only a 10-minute drive away, seated in Fes’ new town.
+Because you may need to take a seat before I tell you this—Starbucks is only a 10-minute drive away, seated in Fes’ new town.

 This is common for many of Morocco’s old towns.
 More modern “new” towns are usually built around them, a short drive away, where there’s (usually) better WiFi access.